agnostech/react-agora-ng/README.md

  - [ ] Write tests
  - [ ] CI/CD
  - [ ] Efficient error handling
- - [ ] Don't publish stream in live mode if the user role is not `host`
+ - [x] Don't publish stream in live mode if the user role is not `host`
- - [ ] Implement RTM for sending messages during the calls
+ - [x] Implement RTM for sending messages during the calls
+ - [ ] Implement call invitations